-9) Close the rose image.

-10) Open your Lines.psd image.
+- 9) Close the rose image.
+You may be prompted to save again but there is no need since you just exported it with the web options. - 10) Open your Lines.psd image.
 If you didn't save it earlier then create an image to look like the one below.